Lynesth/F5LCB/README.md

 - **timer**: (int).
 How long in milliseconds should the button be hold to trigger the callback.
 Default is 1000.
 - **progBarClass**: (string).
 Class that will be used for the progress bar to allowed you to customize it.
 Default is "prog-bar".
 - **resetOnMouseUp**: (boolean).
 Whether the bar should directly go back to 0 if not completed on mouse up.
 Default is true.
+- **tooltip**: (object).
+Options for the tooltip that is shown if the user simply clicks the button to say that this is a special button that needs to be kept pressed.
+Options are :
+  - **show**: (boolean).
+Wheter to show or not the tooltip.
+Default to true.
+  - **text**: (string).
+The text that will appear inside the tooltip.
+  - **ttl**: (int).
+The amount of time that the tooltip needs to be shown in ms. Default is 2000.
 - **callback**: (function).
 Function that will be called when the button is pressed long enough.
 If no callback is provided, it will simply act like a click on the button, and will use the href attribute.
 Will be called with 2 arguments refering to the button and progress bar jquery objects.